mntzrr/cap/README.md

               paste all flagged

        -p [INDEX|RANGE]
-              paste only most recently flagged or a specific item in the list or all items within a range
+              paste recently flagged, a specific item in the list or all items within a range

-       -d INDEX|RANGE
+       -d [INDEX|RANGE]
-              remove a flagged item from the list or all items within a range
+              remove recently flagged, a specific flagged item from the list or all items within a range

        --clear
               clear all flagged